Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor: SUPPLEMENTAL MATERIAL

 \subsection{C. Estimate of $\Delta_{0}$ and its relationship to $T_{c}$}

 The determination of $\Delta_{0}$ was achieved by subtracting the normal \BAN Raman response at $110~K$ from the \BAN one in the superconducting state at $10~K$.
-We define $2\Delta_{0}$ as the maximum of the electronic background in the subtracted spectra, see Fig.6.
+We define $2\Delta_{0}$ as the maximum of the electronic background in the subtracted spectra, see Fig.1.

-Special care has been devoted to select single crystals which exhibit the same $2\Delta_0$ value in the Raman specra measured from distinct laser spots on a freshly cleaved surface.
+Special care has been devoted to select single crystals which exhibit the same $2\Delta_0$ value in the Raman spectra measured from distinct laser spots on a freshly cleaved surface.
 We find that $T_{c}$ increases linearly with $2\Delta_0$ in the overdoped regime and reaches its maximum value at $T_{c}^{max}=90~K$.
-From a linear fit of the $T_c$ values in a short range between $T_c=50\,K$ and $T_c=90\,K$, we find the reliable relationship: $T_{c}=(2\Delta_{0})/8.2+28.6$ (1).
-In the underdoped regime $T_{c}$ falls down abruptly as a function of $2\Delta_0$ (see Fig.7).
-The level of doping $p$ was defined from $T_c$ using Presland and Tallon's equation\cite{Presland}: $1-T_{c}/T_{c}^{max} = 82.6 (p-0.16)^{2}$ (2).
-In the overdoped regime, estimate of $p$ can be directly determined from $2\Delta_0$ using both equations (1) and (2).
+From a linear fit of the $T_c$ values in a short range between $T_c=50\,K$ and $T_c=90\,K$, we find the reliable relationship: $T_{c}=(2\Delta_{0})/8.2+28.6$.
+In the underdoped regime $T_{c}$ falls down abruptly as a function of $2\Delta_0$ (see Fig.~\ref{fig7}).
+The level of doping $p$ was defined from $T_c$ using Presland and Tallon's equation\cite{Presland}: $1-T_{c}/T_{c}^{max} = 82.6 (p-0.16)^{2}$.
+In the overdoped regime, estimate of $p$ can be directly determined from $2\Delta_0$ using the above two equations.